-Industria is intended for investors pursuing the objective of general capital formation/asset optimisation and/or above-average participation in price changes.
-It may not be suitable for investors who wish to withdraw their capital from the Fund within a period of five years.
-Industria is aimed at investors with basic knowledge and/or experience of financial products.
+Allianz Euro Rentenfonds is intended for investors pursuing the objective of specific retirement pension planning and/or general capital formation/asset optimisation.
+It may not be suitable for investors who wish to withdraw their capital from the Fund within a period of three years.
+Allianz Euro Rentenfonds is intended for investors with basic knowledge and/or experience of financial products.
 Prospective investors should be capable of bearing a financial loss and should not attach any importance to capital protection.
-In terms of risk assessment, Industria is assigned to risk class 4 on a scale of 1 (conservative; very low to low expectation of returns) to 7 (very tolerant of risk; highest expectation of returns) (as at: 15 November 2023).
+In terms of risk assessment, Allianz Euro Rentenfonds is assigned to risk class 2 on a scale of 1 (conservative; very low to low expectation of returns) to 7 (very tolerant of risk; highest expectation of returns) (as at: 15 November 2023).

-In addition to the requirements to be observed in accordance with the KAGB and the Fund's investment conditions, the following selection principles and exclusion criteria are observed by the Fund Management when selecting the Fund's assets:
+The following selection principles and exclusion criteria of the UCITS Fund are observed by the Fund Management in addition to the requirements to be observed in accordance with the KAGB and the investment conditions of the UCITS Fund when selecting the Fund assets: